kant0063/Genome-Environment-Association-Workshop/README.md

 # Genome Enviroment Association Workshop
 This is a series of lessons accompanied by scripts to conduct an Genome Environmental Association Analysis and Genomic Environmental Selection Analysis
-1) Getting accession geolocation information and mapping Mapping accession location
+1) Getting accession geolocation information and mapping accession location
 2) Accessing climate and soil data
 3) Cleaning genomic data
 4) Analysing population structure